MicrosoftDocs/azure-docs/articles/center-sap-solutions/register-existing-system.md

 ---
 title: Register existing SAP system (preview)
-description: Learn how to register an existing SAP system in Azure Center for SAP solutions (ACSS).
+description: Learn how to register an existing SAP system in Azure Center for SAP solutions (ACSS) through the Azure portal.
 You can visualize, manage, and monitor your existing SAP system through ACSS. ms.service: azure-center-sap-solutions ms.topic: how-to ms.date: 07/01/2022 ms.author: ladolan
 author: lauradolan
+#Customer intent: As a developer, I want to register my existing SAP system so that I can use the system with Azure Center for SAP solutions (ACSS).
 ---

 # Register existing SAP system (preview)

 [!INCLUDE [Preview content notice](./includes/preview.md)]

-You can register an existing SAP system with *Azure Center for SAP solutions (ACSS)* to use its visualization, management and monitoring capabilities with your system.
-After you register your SAP system with ACSS, you can:
+In this how-to guide, you'll learn how to register an existing SAP system with *Azure Center for SAP solutions (ACSS)*.
+After you register an SAP system with ACSS, you can use its visualization, management and monitoring capabilities through the Azure portal.
+For example, you can:

 - View and track the SAP system as an Azure resource, called the *Virtual Instance for SAP solutions (VIS)*.
 - Get recommendations for your SAP infrastructure, based on quality checks that evaluate best practices for SAP on Azure.